Joaquin

 Niemann the most promising recruit to golf Chile has produced

-It would be fair to say Chile is not exactly a hotbed of professional golf.
-This is a country with fewer than 100 courses, and very few players who have made an impression on the sport at the top level.
+Chile is a country with fewer than 100 courses, and very few players who have made an impression on the sport at the top level.

 At the same time, it is not a surprise that Joaquin Niemann has reached the top in his chosen field, given that sporting excellence runs in his family.

-By the age of four, young Joaquin was playing with real equipment and learning the game at the Club de Polo y Equitacion San Cristobal, to the north-east of the Chilean capital Santiago.
+By the age of 4, young Joaquin was playing with real equipment and learning the game at the Club de Polo y Equitacion San Cristobal, to the northeast of the Chilean capital Santiago.

 Niemann’s parents have always been supportive of his career choices.
-When Joaquin was criticized for leaving the PGA Tour to move to LIV Golf, Jorge said: “As a father, I will always continue to support him in everything he does and I hope he will be very happy in this new stage.”
+When Joaquin signed with LIV Golf, Jorge said: “As a father, I will always continue to support him in everything he does and I hope he will be very happy in this new stage.”

 Amateur exploits open door to pro ranks